ChangelogBook a demoSign up

 Activity tab

-Use the Configuration tab to manage core model settings such as primary key and preview labels.
+Use the Configuration tab to manage core model settings such as primary key, preview labels, and column suggestion refresh interval.

 Configuration tab